deejaygraham/sketchnoting-for-developers/draft.md

 # 3 - Why?

-Sketchnoting, is really about making notes more memorable, it's where you are NOT trying to capture every word and every detail but trying to get the big picture (no pun intended), helping you get a higher-level conceptual understanding and integrate ideas.
-It seems to be particularly suited to long-term recall (Kiewra & Fletcher 1984)
+Sketchnoting, is really about making notes more memorable, it's where you are NOT trying to capture every word and every detail but trying to get the big picture (no pun intended), to get a higher-level conceptual understanding and integrate ideas.
+It also seems to be particularly suited to long-term recall (Kiewra & Fletcher 1984)

 In ancient greece there are examples of stunning feats of memory and a number of writers compiled